edyp-lab/edyp-lab.github.io/pages/mgfBoost.md

 <a href="/images/mgfBoost.png" target="_blank">
     <img alt="mgfboost screenshot" src="/images/mgfBoost.png" class="screenshot" />
 </a>

+* Release download is accessible from [ProfiProteomics-Other tools](https://www.profiproteomics.fr/proline/other-tools/)

+## Repositories

-* Main repository creating distribution is on GitHub EDyP laboratory.
+Main repository creating distribution is on GitHub EDyP laboratory.
+This project is build on another module
-* Release download are accessible from [ProfiProteomics-Other tools](https://www.profiproteomics.fr/proline/other-tools/)
+* mzdb-swissknife also on EDyP-lab gitHub.
+A set of tools for mzdb and mgf files.
+[Access to the reposotory](https://github.com/edyp-lab/mzdb-swissknife)